EEEManchester/gazebo_radiation_plugin/README.md

 I should just make this depend on that package but I get compile issues when I try to do this.(Most likely user error).

-**I am not trying to take credit for peci1's god like coding of the preloader!**
+**I am not trying to take credit for peci1's coding of the preloader!**

 -------

 ## Install Requirements

+Please make sure you are installing the correct branch.
+The master is Kinetic/Gazebo7 with a branch for Melodic/Gazebo9 (which also seems to work with Noetic)

 To use the radiaiton sources and sensors gazebosim must be of a version  7.4.* or higher.
 The easiest way to update this for a user running ros kinetic is to run: